agarwalrashika00/snackmagic-site-automation/README.md

 # snackmagic-site-automation
-this is automation performed on snackmagic website
+this is automation performed on snackmagic website to create an order for "swag ony" and "snacks and swag both"